The Soldier's Details

 He was discharged in July 1926 having experienced first hand the formation of Royal Air Force.

-John’s Service No. was 157766 (a high number because the fledgling Air Force was a that time part of the Army).
+John’s Service No. was 157766 (a high number because the fledgling Air Force was at that time part of British Army).

 He is also the last man listed on 2/4th Machine Gun Battalion’s Honour Roll.

 John was selected in Singapore to work on the Burma-Thai Railway with ‘D’ Force S Battalion.
-This party included a very large number of 2/4th men, they travelled in crowded small rail trucks from Singapore to Thailand.
+This party included a very large number of 2/4th men, they travelled in crowded small rail trucks from Singapore to Thailand for 4 days.

-Their first major work site was part of Hellfire Pass – Konyu II.
+Their first major work site was part of Hellfire Pass – Konyu II having previously worked about 4-6 weeks at Tarsau – clearing the land in preparation for the rail link.

 As there are no records, we cannot be certain about where John Young went after Konyu II – as the men went to different camps within the area.
 These included Hintok and Kinsaiyok.

-We believe he was evacuated sick to Chungkai Hospital Camp (after the completion of the railway).
-He obviously recovered, sent with work parties elsewhere in Thailand.
+Jocjk was evacuated sick to Chungkai Hospital Camp from Hellfire Pass Cutting.
+He obviously recovered, was sent with work parties elsewhere in Thailand.
 Once again there are no records.

 - Selarang Barracks Changi - Singapore